PAIR-code/pretraining-tda/README.md

 non-task-specific Hessian approximation (see Appendix A.5 in the paper).
 The additional tasks have the following optional fields:

-*   `is_8b_correct` - if 8B model generation matches the ground truth, for all
+*   `is_8b_correct` - for T-REx and arithmetic tasks, whether the 8B model
-    tasks with a ground truth, i.e. all tasks except story generation
+    generation matches the ground truth; for PIQA and COPA, whether the 8B model assigns higher probability to the ground truth than to the alternative completion; for story generation, this field is not included (no "ground truth" to compare to).
-*   `ground_truth` - for T-REx incorrect predictions, the ground-truth target (entity); all other tasks use ground truth as targets
+*   `groundtruth` - for T-REx incorrect predictions, the ground-truth target (entity); otherwise, this is omitted and `targets_plaintext` is equal to the ground truth answer.

 **Table 1: T-REx facts, retrievals from T-REx sentences**